alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 }
 ```

 Here is another value object.
 It does not have life of its own outside the snack machine, it has a fixed structure, and can be expressed as a set of immutable operations - see the discussion below.
-As seen below, lots of business functionality is stored within the value object itself.
+Lots of business functionality is stored within the value object itself.

 ```java
 public class MoneyCollection{